surfly/docs/widget_options/widget_options.md

 <a href="https://www.surfly.com/">![logo](../images/logosmall.png)</a>

-# Setting advanced Widget options
+# Options details

-Here, you can find more detailed examples of the options that require specific syntax.
+Here, you can find more detailed examples of the widget options that require specific syntax.

 <a name="restrictions"></a>
 #### Blacklist and Whitelist format{#restrictions}